 |Academic year 2020/21, Available to all students (SV1)

 Lecture Hours 44,

 Seminar/Tutorial Hours 9,

 Directed Learning and Independent Learning Hours

 |Additional Information (Assessment)

 Failure to submit the essay will result in a Force Fail for the course, even if the overall mark is above 40.

 ||Students will receive written feedback on their coursework; in the case of tutorial exercises, this will be within days of handing in the work.
 There is further scope for discussion of feedback with the Course Organiser, Lecturers, Instructors or Tutors in lectures, tutorials, office hours, or by appointment.

 On completion of this course, the student will be able to:

-- demonstrate in coursework and examination a wider and deeper knowledge of the structure and idiom of the Latin language
+- demonstrate in coursework and final assessment a wider and deeper knowledge of the structure and idiom of the Latin language;

-- demonstrate in coursework and examination an enhanced ability to locate works of Latin literature in their literary, social, historical, and intellectual contexts
+- demonstrate in coursework and final assessment an enhanced ability to locate works of Latin literature in their literary, social, historical, and intellectual contexts;

-- demonstrate in coursework and examination an ability to analyse and pass informed critical judgment on specific works and passages
+- demonstrate in coursework and final assessment an ability to analyse and pass informed critical judgement on specific works and passages;